 Other guest artists this summer will include Gustavo Dudamel and the National Youth Orchestra of Venezuela; the mezzo-soprano Susan Graham appearing with the Knights; and the early-music group Apollo’s Fire.
 The Pacifica Quartet will present a Beethoven cycle, and pianist Jonathan Biss continues his Beethoven sonatas cycle.

-Some traditional Ravinia favorites are making return appearances, including Tony Bennett, Aretha Franklin, Willie Nelson, and Moody Blues.
+Some traditional Ravinia favorites are making return appearances, including Tony Bennett, Aretha Franklin, Willie Nelson, and The Moody Blues.
 Also appearing will be Leslie Odom Jr from the musical Hamilton.

 The Steans Institute for Young Artists will continue its presentation of student performances and faculty recitals.

 To find the complete festival lineup, visit Ravinia’s website.